KorvinM/gawp-theme/README.md

 1. Run `npm install`

 ### Usage
-* Gawp is intended to sit outside the public directory of your WordPress environment
+* Gawp is designed to sit outside the public directory of your WordPress environment
-* Edit your gulpfile.js/config.js file to specify:
+* Edit your gulpfile.js/config.js file, where indicated, to specify:
   * your build path: it should be a new directory within wp-content/themes/
-  * your WordPress url
+  * your WordPress site url
-* Gulp tasks are defined in gulpfile.js/index.js
+* Gulp tasks are defined in gulpfile.js/index.js, which is defined as the entry point for node purposes.
   * `gulp build` builds the theme into the build directory specified
-  * `gulp clean` will delete the build directory.
+  * `gulp clean` deletes the build directory.
-  * `gulp watch` will run browsersync as a proxy to the WordPress url specified.
+  * `gulp watch` runs browsersync as a proxy to the WordPress url specified.
-  * `gulp` runs the default task, which runs `clean`, `build`, and `watch` in series.
+  * `gulp` runs the default task: `clean`, `build`, and `watch` in series.